DataDog/datadog-lambda-python/README.md

 ### The Serverless Framework

-[The Datadog Serverless Framework Plugin](https://github.com/DataDog/serverless-plugin-datadog) should do the trick, if your Lambda function is deployed using the [Serverless Framework](https://serverless.com).
+[The Datadog Serverless Framework Plugin](https://github.com/DataDog/serverless-plugin-datadog) makes it easy to manage the Datadog instrumentation for all of your Lambda functions in one place.

-Of course, you can also use the sample `serverless.yml` below as a reference, to manually include the Lambda Layer, enable tracing and set up environment variables for your Lambda function.
+Instead of the plugin, you can also use the sample `serverless.yml` below as a reference for manually including the Lambda Layer, enable AWS X-Ray tracing, and set up environment variables.

 ```yaml
 provider: